eMetaboHUB/Forum-DiseasesChem/app/SBML_upgrade/README.md

 ```
 - config: path to the configuration file
 - out: path to output directory
-- version: version of the SBML RDF file, according to the one which was downloaded using build_rdf_store (Cf. buid_rdf_store config).
+- version: version of the MetaNetX RDF resource, according to the one which was downloaded using build_rdf_store (Cf. buid_rdf_store config).

 * Config file: